Colleges

 Senior Hulme scholarship (2021), University of Oxford

-Doctorate scholarship, Engineering and Physical Sciences Research Council (2019), University of Oxford
+Doctoral scholarship (2019), Engineering and Physical Sciences Research Council

 Recent publications